-The miraculous power to set us free from life’s pain, damage, unhealthy habits, and sin came to us as a baby.
 Heaven’s Mighty deliverer and King entered the earth as a helpless infant, reliant on humans to care for him.
 Mary was just a teenager, and Joseph wasn’t much older than her.
-The tiny hands of an infant held the seeds that would grow into freedom’s tree; a wooden cross.
+The tiny hands of an infant held the seeds that would grow to embrace freedom’s tree; a wooden cross.
 This was God’s sweet, gentle yet powerful plan for our freedom and forgiveness.

 “Therefore, my friends, I want you to know that through Jesus the forgiveness of sins is proclaimed to you.
 Through him (Jesus) everyone who believes is set free from every sin, a justification you were not able to obtain under the law of Moses.”Acts 13:36-39

 Myriam Webster’s dictionary defines freedom as “The ability to move or act freely.”
-We each have something that is holding us back from God’s best for our lives.
-No matter what we do or how well we do temporarily, it ends up getting the best of us.
-We’ve asked, and maybe we even begged God to take it from us, but it seems to have us bound.
-God planted the seeds for our freedom on the earth nearly 2000 years ago.
-In just experiencing life, we encounter pain, disappointment, betrayal, and many other trials.
-Even when we get free, one or two of these things seem to come back.
-We don’t need to worry; God doesn’t condemn us when we have Jesus.
-It makes it clear in Romans 8:1.
+We each have something that is holding us back in our lives.
+Maybe we’ve asked and even begged God to remove our fetters, that keep us bound.
+God planted the seeds for our freedom in the earth nearly 2000 years ago.
+Simply by living life, we encounter pain, disappointment, betrayal, and many other trials.
+We build up walls of defense or responses that eventually become our prison.
+Even when we get free, there is always something that causes us to fall.
+We don’t need to worry; God’s purpose in coming to the world wasn’t to condemn us but to save us.